South and West Somerset abstraction licensing strategy

 - AP17 covers the River Tone from Bishops Hull GS to Firepool

-- AP18 covers the King Sedgemoor Drain Crandon Bridge GS to River Parrett at Westover Pumping Station, including the River Sowy and Eighteen Feet Rhyne and River Cary from Somerton to Henley
+- AP18 covers the King Sedgemoor Drain Crandon Bridge GS to the River Parrett at Westover Pumping Station, including the River Sowy and Eighteen Feet Rhyne and River Cary from Somerton to Henley

-- AP19 covers the River Parrett Yeo from Gawbridge Bow to Westover Bridge, including the lower River Isle
+- AP19 covers the River Parrett, Yeo from Gawbridge Bow to Westover Bridge, including the lower River Isle

-There are 6 APs in the West Somerset Streams Catchment (due to the small size of these rivers some cover multiple streams):
+There are 6 APs in the West Somerset Streams catchment (due to the small size of these rivers some cover multiple streams):

 - AP1 covers the River Aller and Horner Water